pedroilidio/bipartite_learn/docs/user_guide.rst

 Cross-validation and hyperparameter search
 ------------------------------------------

-We provide a `multipartite_cross_validate` function in the `bipartite_learn.model_selection` module as a bipartite version of `sklearn.model_selection.cross_validate`.
-The `cv` parameter of `multipartite_cross_validate` can receive either a single value, to specify the same cross-validation splitting for both axes, or a list with a value for each axis.
-The values, as in :mod:`scikit-learns`'s :func:`cross_validate`, can be either an integer to specify a k-fold cross-validation, or an `sklearn`s cross-validation iterator such as :class:`KFold`, :class:`StratifiedKFold`, :class:`LeaveOneOut`, etc. (See `Cross-Validation Iterators
+We provide a :func:`multipartite_cross_validate` function in the :mod:`bipartite_learn.model_selection` module as a bipartite version of :func:`sklearn.model_selection.cross_validate`.
+The ``cv`` parameter of :func:`multipartite_cross_validate` can receive either a single value, to specify the same cross-validation splitting for both axes, or a list with a value for each axis.
+The values, as in :mod:`scikit-learns`'s :func:`cross_validate`, can be either an integer to specify a k-fold cross-validation, or an `sklearn`'s cross-validation iterator such as :class:`KFold`, :class:`StratifiedKFold`, :class:`LeaveOneOut`, etc. (See `Cross-Validation Iterators
 <https://scikit-learn.org/stable/modules/cross_validation.html#cross-validation-iterators>`_).